 - Ch – chain

-- FDC – Foundation double crochet – there are a lot of great online tutorials that show and explain this stitch very well.
-(HERE is a great tutorial).
+- FDC – Foundation double crochet – I have a photo tutorial for this stitch HERE.
+You can also find a video tutorial on this page or on my YouTube channel HERE.
 If you would prefer not to start with a foundation double crochet, in the pattern I also gave instructions for starting the usual way with a chain and then double crocheting in each stitch

 - DC –double crochet